 Rewrite explanations, concepts, and definitions from this chapter in your own words.
 This forces you to think about what they really mean and to put them into simpler terms that you will remember.
 For verbal and auditory benefit, read your notes aloud and record your voice.
 This will enable you to study while you are driving or exercising.

 Bones store essential minerals such as calcium, phosphorus, and magnesium.
-These ...
+These minerals are ...